-Students use visual and textual clues embedded in digital images to trace the 1930s-era role of women in society and how the Great Depression impacted/changed the role of women.
+Students use visual and textual clues embedded in digital images to trace the 1950s-era role of women in society.

 Approximate Duration: 1 or 2 50-minute class periods

 Content Standards:

 • History: Time, Continuity, and Change Students develop a sense of historical time and historical perspective as they study the history of their community, state, nation, and world.